SSerafinn/SYSADMIN-NOTES/sysadmin_prelim_reviewer.md

 # PART IV: INTRODUCTION TO UNIX/LINUX

-## Chapter 11: Understanding the Linux Philosophy
+## Understanding the Linux Philosophy

 To effectively work with Linux, one must understand not just the commands but the underlying philosophy that shaped its design.
 Linux inherits the Unix philosophy—a set of design principles that emphasize simplicity, modularity, and composability.